MontrealCorpusTools/PolyglotDB/docs/source/import.rst

    The discourse load function of :code:`Corpuscontext` objects takes a parser as the first argument.
 Parsers contain an attribute :code:`annotation_types`, which the user can modify to change how a corpus is imported.
+For most standard formats, including TextGrids from aligners, no modification is necessary.

 All interaction with the databases is via the :code:`CorpusContext` context manager.
 Further details on import arguments can be found